A Comprehensive Guide To Thin Wall Injection Molding Process

 Choose material wisely:

-Material selection is of utmost importance when injection molding parts with thin walls.
-While some materials may be too sticky to fill molds properly, such as polycarbonate (PC), other thermoplastics allow for easier flow through narrow sections, including high-density polyethylene (HDPE), low-density polyethylene (LDPE), nylon (PA) and polypropylene (PP).
+Material selection is of the utmost importance when injection molding parts with thin walls.
+While some materials, such as polycarbonate (PC), may be too sticky to fill molds properly, other thermoplastics, such as high-density polyethylene (HDPE), low-density polyethylene (LDPE), nylon (PA), and polypropylene (PP), allow for easier flow through narrow sections

 Additionally, liquid silicone rubber (LSR) will fill easily, although it can increase the risk of flash along your mold’s parting lines.